— all systems operational

 Two-factor authentication on the mailbox itself: We don’t currently support 2FA on individual mailboxes (it’s on the client portal).
 Use a strong, unique password and keep client devices secured.

-Tags: email imap smtp outlook apple mail gmail thunderbird
+Tags: email imap smtp outlook apple mail thunderbird

 Was this helpful?